drCrowned/drCrowned/README.md

 - [Gist](https://gist.github.com/drCrowned/fda9e15b794ec3a41350a0f676de4fee)

 You can reach me by :
-- 💬 Firing a Direct Message to my Discord account, using the *leswift* username.
+- 💬 Firing a Direct Message to my Discord account, using the *drcrowned* username.
 - 📨 Sending a business email to *swiftstdos@gmail.com*

 Alright, I'm gonna take a nap.